api3dao/old-api3-docs/guides/deploying-airnode.md

 ```
 Here is an [example file](https://github.com/api3dao/airnode/blob/master/packages/deployer/.env.example) that is left blank.
 Make sure that you do not push your credentials to a repository or leave them around!
-These credentials can be used to gain access to your Airnode's Ethereum private key.
+These credentials can be used to gain access to your Airnode's private key.

 ## Deployment